carol-hsu/colibri/README.md

 This tool helps you to get the metrics of resource utilization of a specific container in finer-granularity, in millisecond scale.
 We do so by getting numbers from the statistics on kernel: through reading the virtual files in `/proc` and `/sys/fs/cgroup`.
-Colibri supports both cgroup v1 and v2.
+Colibri supports both cgroup v1 and v2. **Proved run with Ubuntu 24.04 and Kubernetes v1.31.1**.

 Before running this tool, you will need to know the process id of the container on your host.